'Peak soil' threatens future global food security

-While the worries about peaking oil production have been eased by fresh sources released by hydraulic fracturing, concern about the depletion of the vital resource of soil is moving center stage.
+While the worries about peaking oil production have been eased by fresh sources released by hydraulic fracturing, concern about the depletion of the vital resource of soil is moving centre stage.

 "Under business as usual, the current soils that are in agricultural production will yield about 30 percent less than they would do otherwise by around 2050."